Otto Neurath: Career in Vienna

 Neurath taught political economy at the New Vienna Commercial Academy in Vienna until war broke out.
 Subsequently, he directed the Department of War Economy in the War Ministry.
 In 1917, he completed his habilitation thesis Die Kriegswirtschaftslehre und ihre Bedeutung für die Zukunft (War Economics and Their Importance for the Future) at Heidelberg University.
-In 1918, he became director of the Deutsches Kriegswirtschaftsmuseum (German Museum of War Economy, later the "Deutsches Wirtschaftsmuseum") at Leipzig.
-Here he worked with Wolfgang Schumann, known from the Dürerbund for which Neurath had written many articles.
+In 1918, he became director of the Deutsches Kriegswirtschaftsmuseum (German Museum of War Economy, later the "Deutsches Wirtschaftsmuseum") in Leipzig.
+There he worked with Wolfgang Schumann, known from the Dürerbund for which Neurath had written many articles.
 During the political crisis which led to the armistice, Schumann urged him to work out a plan for socialization in Saxony.
 Along with Schumann and Hermann Kranold developed the Programm Kranold-Neurath-Schumann.
 Neurath then joined the German Social Democratic Party in 1918–19 and ran an office for central economic planning in Munich.
 When the Bavarian Soviet Republic was defeated, Neurath was imprisoned but returned to Austria after intervention from the Austrian government.
 While in prison, he wrote Anti-Spengler, a critical attack on Oswald Spengler's Decline of the West.

 In Red Vienna, he joined the Social Democrats and became secretary of the Austrian Association for Settlements and Small Gardens (Verband für Siedlungs-und Kleingartenwesen), a collection of self-help groups that set out to provide housing and garden plots to its members.
 In 1923, he founded a new museum for housing and city planning called Siedlungsmuseum.
 In 1925 he renamed it Gesellschafts- und Wirtschaftsmuseum in Wien (Museum of Society and Economy in Vienna) and founded an association for it, in which the Vienna city administration, the trade unions, the Chamber of Workers and the Bank of Workers became members.
-Then-mayor Karl Seitz acted as first proponent of the association.
-Julius Tandler, city councillor for welfare and health, served at the first board of the museum together with other prominent social democratic politicians.
-The museum was provided with exhibition rooms at buildings of the city administration, the most prominent being the People's Hall at the Vienna City Hall.
+Then-mayor Karl Seitz acted as the first proponent of the association.
+Julius Tandler, city councillor for welfare and health, served on the first board of the museum together with other prominent social democratic politicians.
+The museum was provided with exhibition rooms in buildings of the city administration, the most prominent being the People's Hall at the Vienna City Hall.